 What I Need to Focus On

-I’ll be spending the extra time working on my own projects, including this site, but this one will get a little less attention than the other niche sites for the moment, as I work on monetising them.
-I definitely be making more of an effort to post more frequently on this site from now on.
-Writing blog journals like this takes much less time; but writing articles where I feel obligated to provide accurate information takes more time because of the research I have to do.
+I’ll be spending the extra time working on my own projects, including this site, but this one will get a little less attention than the other niche sites for the moment, as I work on monetizing them.
+I definitely am making more of an effort to post more frequently on this site from now on.
+Writing blog journals like this takes much less time, but writing articles where I feel obligated to provide accurate information takes more time because of the research I have to do.

 On the topic of working from home, here’s funny little comic from the Oatmeal about working for home.
 It’s not quite that bad for me yet! haha